 Logging and high fire risk will close access.

-From the car park, cross the footbridge over Poorman Stream and follow the walkway as it connects to Glider Road.
-You can also take Piwakawaka Track for a slightly gentler gradient.
-Follow Glider Road for 800 m to the signpost indicating the start of Barnicoat Walkway, which climbs steeply from the left side of the road.
-The track climbs through pine forest for 300 m before emerging onto a firebreak on a spur, which has been cleared of forest, allowing open views of upper Marsden Valley and Jenkins Hill.
-The track follows the firebreak directly up the spur to a skid site near the top of the range, at 580 m elevation.
-Enjoy the views north over the city and out to Tasman Bay.
-The gradient is nearly twice as steep as Glider Road, so it’s more challenging and not really suited to MTB.
+From the car park, cross the footbridge over Poorman Stream and follow Piwakawaka Track as it connects to Glider Road.
+Follow Glider Road for 800 m to the signpost indicating the turnoff to Barnicoat Range Walkway, which climbs steeply from the left side of the road.
+The track climbs through pine forest then onto the crest of a spur, where it follows a powerline firebreak to a skid site near the top of the range (where Widdershins begins), at 580 m elevation.
+This section of the walkway between Glider Road and Widdershins is very steep and not really suited to uphill riding (use Glider Road instead).
+You can create a 9 km return circuit back to Marsden Valley car park from here by heading left along Widdershins, which connects to the uphill end of Involution.

 Details | |